 But… If you are an author who is just starting out or still working to figure out how to gain traction for yourself and your book(s), then going the lit agent route is not your best option.

-Literary agents are very focused on the projects that will provide an easy transaction with guaranteed profit.
-Which is great for those established writers with built in audiences and profitable material, but not so great for an author who isn’t quite as established (yet).
+Literary agents are very focused on projects that will provide an easy transaction with guaranteed profit.
+This is great for those established writers with built-in audiences and profitable material, but not so great for an author who isn’t quite as established (yet).

 So here’s what you do….

 Bypass the literary agent and go straight to the producer!

 Producers by nature just have different priorities than a lit agent.
 It’s their job to stick with a project from start to finish, which means that 9 times out of 10, a producer supports the projects for which they feel passionate.

 Simply put: Agents are transaction-focused; producers are passion-focused.
 They need new and exciting material to keep their careers moving.

 Now, your job as an author is to get producers on your side to support you and your story…

 To help you do that, here are 3 tips for nabbing a producer to champion your project from start to finish:

 - Be helpful and build good rapport!